flyteorg/flyte/rfc/system/RFC-5659-execution-concurrency.md

 Because we fetch the launch plan to reconcile execution inputs at CreateExecution time, we'll have the concurrency policy available to us at the time of execution creation.
 If there is no concurrency policy defined, we'll proceed as [normal](https://github.com/flyteorg/flyte/blob/f14348165ccdfb26f8509c0f1ef380a360e59c4d/flyteadmin/pkg/manager/impl/execution_manager.go#L1169-L1173) and create the workflow execution CRD and then create a database entry for the execution with phase `UNKNOWN`.
 This way, we don't incur any penalty for executions

-If there is a concurrency policy defined, we'll create the execution in the database with a new `PENDING` execution phase and reason populated in `ExecutionStateChangeDetails` _but will not create a workflow CRD_
+If there is a concurrency policy defined, if it's set to `ABORT` immediately fail the execution.
+Otherwise, we'll create the execution in the database with a new `PENDING` execution phase and reason populated in `ExecutionStateChangeDetails` _but will not create a workflow CRD_

 #### Database